Developer

 What Is a Unix Timestamp

-A Unix timestamp is the number of seconds that have elapsed since January 1, 1970, at 00:00:00 UTC.
-That specific moment in time is called the Unix epoch, and it was chosen somewhat arbitrarily when Unix operating systems were being developed in the late 1960s.
+A Unix timestamp is the number of seconds elapsed since January 1, 1970 at exactly 00:00:00 UTC.
+That specific moment is called the Unix epoch.
+It was chosen during the development of Unix operating systems in the late 1960s and has remained the standard since.

-As of early 2025, the current Unix timestamp is around 1,700,000,000 — meaning about 1.7 billion seconds have passed since the Unix epoch.
-This number increments by one every second, forever.
+As of early 2026, the current Unix timestamp is around 1,750,000,000, meaning roughly 1.75 billion seconds have passed since the epoch.
+This number increments by exactly one every second without exception.

-Millisecond timestamps — used in JavaScript and many modern systems — are 1,000 times larger.
-If you see a timestamp like 1704067200000, those last three zeros tell you it is milliseconds.
+Millisecond timestamps, used in JavaScript and many modern systems, are 1,000 times larger.
+A timestamp like '1704067200000' with three trailing zeros indicates milliseconds.
 Divide by 1,000 to get seconds.

-They are timezone-neutral.
-A Unix timestamp represents a single absolute moment in time.
-When you store 1704067200 in a database, it means exactly the same instant to a server in New York, London, or Tokyo.
+Timestamps are timezone-neutral.
+The Unix timestamp 1704067200 represents the same absolute moment in time regardless of whether a server is in New York, London or Tokyo.
 There is no ambiguity about which timezone applies.

-Storing a date-time string like "2024-01-01 12:00:00" without timezone information creates ambiguity.
+Storing a date-time string like "2024-01-01 12:00:00" without timezone information creates a class of bug that is painful to debug.
 Was that noon UTC?
 Noon Eastern?
-Noon in someone's local time?
-Timestamps eliminate this entire class of bug.
+Noon in the developer's local time?
+Timestamps eliminate this entire category of problem.

-They are easy to compare and calculate.
-Want to know if event A happened before event B?
-Compare the timestamps.
-Want to find all events in the last 7 days?
-Subtract 604,800 (7 days in seconds) from now and filter.
-Simple arithmetic, no calendar logic needed.
+Timestamps are simple to compare and calculate.
+To check if event A happened before event B, compare their timestamps.
+To find all events in the last seven days, subtract 604,800 seconds from the current timestamp and filter.
+Pure arithmetic with no calendar logic required.

 The 2038 Problem

-This is the Unix equivalent of Y2K.
-Most modern systems use 64-bit integers which extend the range to hundreds of billions of years in the future — effectively forever.
-But embedded systems, legacy hardware, and older software may still be affected.
+Most modern systems use 64-bit integers which extend the range by hundreds of billions of years.
+Embedded systems and legacy software may still be affected and need attention before 2038.

 Converting Timestamps Quickly

-Our Timestamp Converter accepts any format — Unix seconds, milliseconds, ISO 8601, or plain date strings — and converts to all of them simultaneously.
-It also shows the timestamp across 23 world timezones at once, the day of week, week number, and quarter.
+Our Timestamp Converter accepts any format including Unix seconds, milliseconds, ISO 8601 and plain date strings, converting to all formats simultaneously.
+It shows the timestamp across 23 world timezones, plus the day of week, week number and quarter.

 Related Topics